Jirinrin/AYA/README.md

   - Random js code also works as usual
 - `--continueAfterCmd` / `-co` => When providing stuff to run on init, Aya will by default close when it's done.
 Setting this option allows you to continue using it after the command/userscript is done.
 - `--dir` / `-d` => set starting directory as a command line arg
-- `--help`: get the available init args
+- `--help`: get the available init flags

 ## File metadata